 As with previous years, deductible levels are varied and based on the type of insurance coverage applicable to a loss or claim.
-For example, municipal liability coverage carries a deductible of \$250,000, the property deductible is \$50,000 and auto deductible is \$25,000.
+For example, municipal liability coverage carries a deductible of \$250,000, the property deductible is \$50,000, and the auto deductible is \$25,000.
+More information regarding the County's insurance deductibles by policy can be found in LSS-22-2022 General Insurance Renewal - 2023 (Attachment 1).

 This report does not quantify the total cost of a claim if a deductible is exceeded.
-The dollar value of insurance claims over and above the deductible levels are reported in the annual litigation report and are also reflected in annual premium changes, which are based on the County's historical claims experience and changing market conditions.
+The dollar value of insurance claims over and above the deductible levels are reported in the annual litigation report, and are also reflected in annual premium charges which are based on the County's historical claims experience and changing market conditions.